 (Contains application form for introduction of a monument or tablet in a churchyard)

-For any queries relating to the reservation of a grave space, or exhumations, please contact the Diocesan Registry on 01392 687421.
+For any queries relating to the reservation of a grave space, exhumations, or the closure of a churchyard, please contact the Diocesan Registry on 01392 210700.

 Please be aware that some work on trees in churchyards may require a faculty so it is a good idea to consult the Church buildings office for advice.
 Information on applying for a Faculty or List B for work on trees in your churchyard can be found here.